 Futurcide: is the story of how humanity now faces the stark reality of our evolutionary success.
 Our future is now what we make it.
 We now control all life on the planet, including our own.
 Will we choose a safe, just and sustainable future or collapse like all the great civilizations before us?

 Our differences are small and inconsequential.
-For our entire history we have been explorers and one people on a lonely spaceship hurtling through the void of space and time.
+For our entire history we have been explorers and one people sharing a lonely spaceship, hurtling through the void of space and time.
 The laws of the universe are strict and sometimes difficult to understand.
 Those laws are unforgiving and non-negotiable.
-If we look hard enough and use them wisely our species has no limits.
-We have arrived at a moment in time when our future, and the future of all life on Earth, rests entirely in our own hands.
-But first we must learn that we are one people seeking truth, justice, equality, and a sustainable future on the one place we all call home.
+If we look hard enough to understand and use them wisely; our species has no limits.
+We have arrived at a moment in time when our future, and the future of all life on Earth, rests entirely in our hands.
+But first we must accept that we are of one mind seeking truth, justice, equality, and a sustainable future on the one place we all call home.
 Individually we may seem weak, just as a single stick may break; but when humanity pulls together, like sticks in a bundle, we are strong.
 The question of our time remains unanswered.
 Will we collectively choose a path of prosperity, social inclusion, and environmental sustainability or will we choose the existential collapse of civilization and mass extinction?
 The need to choose is immediate and absolute.

 Our future survival is at stake.
 "We're the first generation to feel the impact of climate change and the last generation that can do something about it."
 Governor Jay Inslee, Washington State

 The exceptional warming we experience today is undeniably human caused.
 This excessive warming causes the climate to change.
 The crises humanity faces is not only global warming and subsequent changes in the climate — it is a synergy of intertwined forces driving a cascading collapse of security in multiple spheres.
 Unprecedented climate extremes pose a threat multiplier on many fronts.
 The root threat may be environmental but inaction is social.